-1. Donate to qualified charities and organizations: You can generally deduct contributions of up to 50 percent of your adjusted gross income to qualified charities and organizations if they're made before December 31.
+You can generally deduct contributions of up to 50 percent of your adjusted gross income to qualified charities and organizations if they're made before December 31.
 Consider:

 - Donating stock.
 You can generally deduct the fair market value of donated stock.